WOMEN’S WHITEWATER WEEKEND 2026

 What to Expect

 From Friday until Monday, there will be a variety of river sections available to us on the Red Deer River.
-From class ll to lV river running, to play boating at S Bends, to lounging and enjoying off-grid camping, this weekend is going to be chock full of whatever you want <3
+From class ll to lV river running, to play boating at S Bends, to lounging and enjoying off-grid camping, these 4 days and 3 nights are going to be chock full of whatever you want <3

 AGES